 The most romantic town in the South of France…

 The South of France is exquisite and the most picturesque town we found and fell in love with was Cassis.
-Cassis is not only a lovely romantic sea-side town with a port but it also features some glorious beaches on each of its Calanques, which you can explore by land or sea.
+Cassis is not only a lovely romantic sea-side town with a jewel-toned port, but it also features some glorious beaches on each of its Calanques, which you can explore by land or sea.

 Each Calanque is an inlet in the form of a deep valley with steep rocky sides, which protrude into the sea.
 These long narrow bays can be considered Mediterranean fjords, which feature glorious beaches within each one.
 We spent two days exploring them, but one could easily spend a week and still want more.